cycascovar/Celulares_Ch_Admn/README.md

 26/01/2014:
  * Admin can add new phones to every store they decide.
  * I'm working on the "Summary" section which will be the main form.
-Some statitics can be found here, such as most-sold phones and less sold phones too.
+Some statitics can be found here, such as best selling phones and less sold phones too.